mahgouba/quotation/replit.md

   * Configured CORS settings and environment variables for production deployment
   * Prepared separate package.json files with optimized dependencies for each service
   * Added build scripts and configuration files for independent deployment workflows
+- July 13, 2025.
+Replit Migration & A4 PDF Optimization:
+  * Successfully migrated project from Replit Agent to standard Replit environment
+  * Set up PostgreSQL database with proper environment variables and connection
+  * Fixed database schema deployment with drizzle-kit push command
+  * Implemented robust A4 PDF generation system with fixed dimensions (210mm × 297mm)
+  * Added comprehensive print styles with 5mm margins for consistent output across all devices
+  * Enhanced PDF generation with fixed-size virtual containers to ensure consistent output
+  * Improved html2canvas configuration with explicit A4 pixel dimensions (794×1123px)
+  * Added device-independent PDF generation using off-screen rendering containers
+  * Implemented A4 print media queries for consistent printing on all screen sizes
 ```

 ## User Preferences